MicrosoftDocs/biztalk-docs/biztalk/core/how-to-configure-a-wcf-netnamedpipe-send-port.md

 |**InboundNodeEncoding**|Enum<br /><br /> -   **XML**<br />-   **Base64** - Base64 encoding.<br />-   **Hex** - Hexadecimal encoding.<br />-   **String** - Text encoding - UTF-8.<br />-   **XML** - The WCF adapters create the BizTalk message body with the outer XML of the node selected by the body path expression in **InboundBodyPathExpression**.|Specify the type of encoding that the WCF-NetNamedPipe send adapter uses to decode for the node identified by the body path specified in **InboundBodyPathExpression**.
 This property is required if the **InboundBodyLocation** property is set to **UseBodyPath**.
 This property is valid only for solicit-response ports.<br /><br /> Default value: **XML**|
 |**PropagateFaultMessage**|Boolean<br /><br /> -   **True** - Route the message that fails outbound processing to a subscribing application (such as another receive port or orchestration schedule).<br />-   **False** - Suspend failed messages and generate a negative acknowledgment (NACK).|Specify whether to route or suspend messages failed in outbound processing.<br /><br /> This property is valid only for solicit-response ports.<br /><br /> Default value: **True**|

- **How to Configure a WCF-NetNamedPipe Send Port with the BizTalk Administration Console**
+## Configure a WCF-NetNamedPipe Send Port with the BizTalk Administration Console

  You can set WCF-NetNamedPipe send port adapter variables in the BizTalk Administration console.
 If properties are not set for the send port, the default values for the WCF-NetNamedPipe send port configuration are used, as indicated in the previous table.

-## Procedures

-#### To configure variables for a WCF-NetNamedPipe send port
+## Configure variables for a WCF-NetNamedPipe send port

 1. In the BizTalk Administration console, create a new send port or double-click an existing send port to modify it.
 For more information, see [How to Create a Send Port](../core/how-to-create-a-send-port2.md).
 Configure all of the send port options and specify **WCF-NetNamedPipe** for the **Type** option in the **Transport** section of the **General** tab.

 2. On the **General** tab, in the **Transport** section, click the **Configure** button next to **Type**.

 3. In the **WCF-NetNamedPipe Transport Properties** dialog box, on the **General** tab, configure the endpoint address, the service identity, and the **SOAPAction** header for the WCF-NetNamedPipe send port.
-For more information about the **General** tab in the **WCF-NetNamedPipe Transport Properties** dialog box, see [WCF-NetNamedPipe Transport Properties Dialog Box, Send, General Tab](../core/wcf-netnamedpipe-transport-properties-dialog-box-send-general-tab.md).
+For more information about the **General** tab in the **WCF-NetNamedPipe Transport Properties** dialog box, see the **WCF-NetNamedPipe Transport Properties Dialog Box, Send, General** tab [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

 4. In the **WCF-NetNamedPipe Transport Properties** dialog box, on the **Binding** tab, configure the time-out and transaction properties.
-For more information about the **Binding** tab in the **WCF-NetNamedPipe Transport Properties** dialog box, see [WCF-NetNamedPipe Transport Properties Dialog Box, Send, Binding Tab](../core/wcf-netnamedpipe-transport-properties-dialog-box-send-binding-tab.md).
+For more information about the **Binding** tab in the **WCF-NetNamedPipe Transport Properties** dialog box, see the **WCF-NetNamedPipe Transport Properties Dialog Box, Send, Binding** tab [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

 5. In the **WCF-NetNamedPipe Transport Properties** dialog box, on the **Security** tab, define the security capabilities of the WCF-NetNamedPipe send port.
-For more information about the **Security** tab in the **WCF-NetNamedPipe Transport Properties** dialog box, see [WCF-NetNamedPipe Transport Properties Dialog Box, Send, Security Tab](../core/wcf-netnamedpipe-transport-properties-dialog-box-send-security-tab.md).
+For more information about the **Security** tab in the **WCF-NetNamedPipe Transport Properties** dialog box, see the **WCF-NetNamedPipe Transport Properties Dialog Box, Send, Security** tab [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

 6. In the **WCF-NetNamedPipe Transport Properties** dialog box, on the **Messages** tab, specify the data selection for the SOAP **Body** element.
-For more information about the **Messages** tab in the **WCF-NetNamedPipe Transport Properties** dialog box, see [WCF-NetNamedPipe Transport Properties Dialog Box, Send, Messages Tab](../core/wcf-netnamedpipe-transport-properties-dialog-box-send-messages-tab.md).
+For more information about the **Messages** tab in the **WCF-NetNamedPipe Transport Properties** dialog box, see the **WCF-NetNamedPipe Transport Properties Dialog Box, Send, Messages** tab [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

- **How to Configure a WCF-NetNamedPipe Send Port Programmatically**
+## Configure a WCF-NetNamedPipe Send Port Programmatically

  You can use the following format to set the properties: